dharmafly/noodle/README.md

 [noodle](http://noodlejs.com)
 =============================

-noodle is a configurable server and node module which individuals can use to query data from web documents like html, json and xml feeds.
+noodle is a Node.js server and module for querying and scraping data from web documents.
+It features:

 ```JSON
 {